rberrelleza/polling/README.md

 ## Polling App: React + Java Spring Boot (Maven) + MySQL

 This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a React + Java Spring Boot (Maven) + MySQL Sample App directly on Okteto Cloud.
-The Sample App is deployed using a [kustomize](https://github.com/okteto/polling/blob/master/okteto-pipeline.yml).
+The application is deployed using  [Okteto Stacks](https://okteto.com/docs/reference/stacks).
 It creates the following components:

 - A *React* based **frontend**.
 - A Java Spring Boot **api**.